-My eyes glaze over when I hear “I have great interpersonal skills.” or “I have 10 years sales experience.”
+My eyes glaze over when I hear “I have great interpersonal skills.” or “I have 10 years of sales experience.”

-Create your personal ONLY statement to express your uniqueness.
+Create your ONLY statement to express your uniqueness.
 The one I came up with was — “I am will the ONLY one with demonstrated marketing experience necessary to successfully move the organization from a regulated monopoly to competitive one requiring an obsessive focus on the customer and delivering highly differentiated value.”

 Test the statement with friends and colleagues and be prepared to provide proof points to defend your words.

-The answer to this question could be: “I intend to compete with other potential candidates — and win — by being the ONLY one who has the sales experience of delivering both double digit revenue growth from my high value clients AND growth in their loyalty”.
+The answer to this question could be: “I intend to compete with other potential candidates — and win — by being the ONLY one who has the sales experience of delivering both double-digit revenue growth from my high-value clients AND growth in their loyalty”.

 3 questions; 3 answers and you have a game plan to start your career journey.